Thank you to our partners of the 7th International Yeast 2.0 and Synthetic Genomes Conference.

 Dr Tom Williams Macquarie University, Sydney, Australia

-Tom is a CSIRO Synthetic Biology Future Science Fellow at Macquarie University.
+Dr Tom Williams is a CSIRO Synthetic Biology Future Science Fellow at Macquarie University.
 He completed his PhD at The University of Queensland and undergraduate education (BSc, MSc) at The University of Waikato (New Zealand).
 Tom's research utilises synthetic biology, laboratory evolution, and systems biology to elucidate novel biological design principles.
 He is also part of the international 'Yeast 2.0' consortium, which is aimed at designing, building, and testing chemically synthesized yeast genomes.

 Dr Josh Wodak University of New South Wales, Sydney, Australia